Sujal-101/US-Agriculture-Sales-Analysis/README.md

 ## 📌 Project Overview

-This Power BI project analyzes agriculture sales data across various products and categories in the US.
-The goal is to extract key insights related to sales trends, product performance, and profitability across time periods and categories like Fruits, Herbs, and Vegetables.
+This Power BI project visualizes and analyzes US agriculture sales data across three main categories: Fruits, Herbs, and Vegetables.
+It highlights key metrics like total sales, quantity sold, profit, and profit margin while uncovering trends across months and products.
+It aims to help stakeholders quickly identify top-performing products, seasonal patterns, and areas for business improvement using data-driven insights.

 ---